Ishan9100/Tableau-Sales-Dashboard/README.md

 ---

-## 📂 Dataset
-> *Note: Add a brief description of your dataset here, or upload a sample CSV file if you're allowed to.*

----

 ## 🛠 Tools Used
 - **Tableau Public** for dashboard development and sharing
 - **Data Preparation Tools** (mention if Excel, SQL, or other tools were used)